 - Lyndall Guinery-Smith

 If you're getting bogged down with administrative tasks in your small business and struggling to allocate time to vital growth activities, such as developing your online marketing or social media strategy, I highly recommend engaging a virtual assistant.
-There are great providers out there that are ready and waiting to help you with any part of your business.
 I recommend starting with aspects of your business that are straightforward, repeatable and easily documented, then once you feel more confident with the outsourcing process look to more complex/specialist areas.